amyheather/programming_notes/books/making_books.md

 To change preview type when using VSCode to preview, go to Settings > Quarto > Render: Preview Type and set to external

+Commands to check/make/preview book:

+* `quarto check` - checks if would build successfully
+* `quarto preview` - previews as-is
+* `quarto render` - rebuilds whole book
+* quarto preview button in VS code - will render current page, and will render other pages when you click on them, except blog posts

 ## Jupyter book

 Install jupyter-book package.